marlietandoc/marlietandoc.github.io/content/project/tod/index.md

 slides: = ""
 ---

 How do different brain states influence the ability to generalize what we know to new scenarios?
 Using a concept learning task, we assess the effect of time of day on generalization in 331 undergraduates who were brought into the lab either in the morning (9am) or evening (9pm).
 We found with better generalization in the morning than the evening.
-Consistent with work that the brain is in a lower state of lowered inhibition in the mornin, may facilitate spreading activation between otherwise separate memories, promoting generalization.
+Consistent with work that the brain is in a lower state of lowered inhibition in the mornin, may facilitate spreading activation between otherwise separate memories, promoting generalization and transfer to new contexts.

  suggesting that in the morning inhibition in the brain is reduced allowing you to transfer what you learned to new scenarios.